OnePlus Nord N200 5G: Battery

-The OnePlus Nord N200 uses a non-removable 5000 mAh Li-Po battery.
+The OnePlus Nord N200 uses a non-removable 5000 mAh Li-Ion battery.
 It has Fast Charge support of up to 18 W. It takes 75 minutes to reach 100% from zero.
-Other expensive OnePlus smartphones like OnePlus 7 series or above support Warp Charging which starts at 30 W. It has no wireless charging support.
+Other flagship OnePlus smartphones like OnePlus 7 series or above support Warp Charging which starts at 30 W. It lacks wireless charging support.

 Connectivity

 The OnePlus Nord N200 has 5G connectivity, just like the OnePlus 9 series and OnePlus 8 series.

 It has support for nano-SIM and microSD, but not for dual SIM.
 It also supports dual band Wi-Fi 802.11 a/b/g/n/ac standards and NFC.

 Sensors

 The OnePlus Nord N200 has a side mounted fingerprint scanner, ambient light sensor, barometer sensor, SAR sensor, an accelerometer, a magnetic compass, gyroscope, and a proximity sensor.

 Ports

 In terms of ports, the Nord N200 has a USB-C 2.0 port, 3.5mm headphone jack, and a support for a microSD card (nano-SIM + microSD).